drsteveplatt/TaskManagerSh/readme.txt

 TaskManagerSh is a command-line shell for TaskManager.
 It runs on ESP units only.
 It also uses SPIFFS for data/file storage.

+Update:  There is an AVR version.
+It only has the 'reboot' command, but can be used as the core for an interactive system.

 It provides a command shell for an ESP TaskManager-based application.

 In the future, there may be a SPIFFS-free version that will also run on AVR systems.